Subscribe to updates

 Interim Reports of Overview and Scrutiny Committees

 The council was scheduled to receive interim reports from two Overview and Scrutiny Committees: Communities and Place, and Health and Wellbeing.
-The Communities and Place Committee's report was expected to cover their review of food waste services, expanded kerbside dry recycling collections, the Northumberland Fire and Rescue Service's annual performance, the Food & Feed, Safety & Standards Service Plan, and the annual service review from People for Places Leisure.
-The Health and Wellbeing Committee's report was anticipated to include an overview of Adults' Services, the Healthwatch Annual Report, and an overview of NHS services in the region.
+The Communities and Place Committee's report was expected to cover their review of food waste services, Northumberland Fire and Rescue Service's annual performance, the Food & Feed Safety & Standards Service Plan, and People for Places Leisure's annual service review.
+The Health and Wellbeing Committee's report was anticipated to include an overview of Adults' Services, the Healthwatch Annual Report, and an overview of the NHS.

 Approval of the Council Tax Support Scheme 2026-27

-Councillor Nick Oliver, Cabinet Member for Finance and Value for Money, was scheduled to present a report recommending the approval of a revised Council Tax Support Scheme, to take effect from 1 April 2026.
-The report was intended to explain the requirement to review the scheme annually and the need to make changes to the working-age applicant scheme to reduce costs and administrative burdens associated with Universal Credit.
-The proposed scheme was to be an income-banded/grid model, aiming to improve support for the lowest-income families.
-The report was expected to detail the potential impact of the proposed changes on individual households, including those who might receive more or less support, and outline transitional arrangements and the exceptional hardship scheme.
-Consultation responses on the proposed changes were also to be presented.
+Councillor Nick Oliver, Cabinet Member for Finance and Value for Money, was scheduled to present a report recommending the approval of a revised Council Tax Support Scheme to take effect from 1 April 2026.
+The report was intended to explain the need for changes to reduce costs and administrative burdens, particularly in light of Universal Credit.
+The proposed scheme was to be an income-banded/grid model, with recommendations for specific discount levels, disregards for certain benefits, and adjustments to the capital limit.
+The report was also expected to detail the projected impact of the changes on different households and outline transitional arrangements, including an exceptional hardship scheme.

 Setting of the Council Tax Base 2026-27

 Councillor Nick Oliver was also scheduled to present a report seeking approval for the council tax base calculation for 2026-27.
-This calculation is a statutory requirement and is used in setting the council tax.
-The report was to explain the formula for calculating the tax base, which involves converting dwellings into Band D equivalents and adjusting for discounts, exemptions, and premiums.
-Two options for the tax base were to be presented, one based on the current Council Tax Support Scheme and another reflecting the proposed changes.
-The report was to detail changes from the previous year, including an increase in the number of dwellings, adjustments to single person discounts, and the impact of the new second homes premium.
+This calculation is a statutory requirement and is used in setting the council tax amount.
+The report was expected to present two options for the tax base, one based on the current Council Tax Support Scheme and another reflecting the proposed changes.
+The report would detail the methodology for calculating the tax base, including adjustments for discounts, exemptions, and premiums, and would highlight changes from the previous year.

 Appointment of Independent Persons

-Councillor Nick Oliver was also scheduled to present a report on the appointment and renewal of Independent Persons for the council's standards committees.
-The report was intended to update members on the recruitment process for a vacant role and seek an appointment, as well as endorse the continued appointments of current Independent Persons.
-The council was required to appoint at least one Independent Person under the Localism Act 2011, and the report highlighted the benefit of having multiple individuals in this role for practical compliance with statutory duties and in line with best practice guidance.
+Councillor Nick Oliver was scheduled to present a report on the appointment and renewal of Independent Persons.
+The report was intended to update members on the recruitment process for a vacant Independent Person role and seek an appointment.
+It was also to seek council's endorsement for the continued appointments of the current Independent Persons.
+The report was expected to outline the legal requirements for appointing Independent Persons and the role they play in assessing complaints and supporting the Audit and Standards Committee.

 Hexham Fire Station - Call In